Wingman2025/AICASE/README.md

 The AI layer is built on top of the [OpenAI Agents SDK](https://openai.github.io/openai-agents-python/agents/) and is organised as a small **multi-agent system**.

 1. **Triage Agent (`triage_agent`)**
    • Role: entry-point router.
+   • This agent never answers user questions or modifies data itself—it only routes requests to specialists.
    • Model: `gpt-4o`.
    • Handoffs: `production_planner`, `demand_planner`, `data_generator`.
    • Routing rules:
      – Production / inventory ⇒ `production_planner`